 We want to police the world according to our own expectation and demand to see the identity papers of all persons of interest, who, as in the world of policemen everywhere, are often just those we mistrust because they might have some power we don’t understand.
 And not accepting your rules, your authority, your interpretation of the world can be a frightening power.

 We feel entitled to our opinion—which we surely are—but then mistake what we believe for what is true.
-My opinion about community arts practice might be worth listening to, because I have spent many years working in the field.
+My opinion about community art might be worth listening to because I have spent decades working in the field.
 My opinion about the structural viability of a bridge design certainly isn’t.
 The right to an opinion is only the right to be wrong.

 We want freedom without the work that freedom entails.
 If we are going to make our own judgements, rather than kowtowing to the Brains Trust, then we had better be ready to put in the work that comes with it: finding out, learning, making judgements and, above all, thinking—with hearts as well as minds.

 Something is not good because an artist, even a celebrated artist, made it.
 The criteria for judging the value of a work should not be situated in a taxonomical convenience that cannot be consistently defined or applied.
 Nothing is true or false because of who has said it: a liar can speak truth, a good person can repeat a lie.

 Do not look to the person to judge whether an act is justified.
 Look at the act.

 Who am I?
 Does it actually matter to you, beyond curiosity?
 Better to ask yourself, if you are interested in what I have to say at all, how much of truth, value or meaning it holds.

 - There’s a mirror image of this post, with one salient difference, on the Parliament of Dreams site.